 A summary of the history of the Kristineberg Mine is presented in Table 4.
-The Kristineberg Mine has been operating continuously for 78 years, during which time has up to and including 2018 produced around 31.5Mt of mineralised material with average grades of 1.2g/t Au, 38g/t Ag, 1% Cu and 3.7% Zn.
+The Kristineberg Mine has been operating continuously for 79 years since 1940.
+In total during this time, the mine has produced around 32.1Mt of mineralised material with average grades of 1.2g/t Au, 37,7g/t Ag, 1% Cu and 3.7% Zn.